Emaan-Munib/Business-Prediction-Model/README.md

 * Prediction results for downstream business analysis
 * Human-readable AI-generated explanations of model predictions
 * AI-generated images based on custom prompts
+* UI to predict sales and do sentiment analysis

 ---